CPaladiya/Chirag-Paladiya/README.md

 If you want to look at the full result, please click [here!](https://github.com/CPaladiya/Chirag_Paladiya/blob/main/IKM_Assessment.jpg)

-## Professional Creations Before Programming
+## Next Projects and Estimated Time of Completion